 I’m not sure what’s going on with me lately, but I’ve been craving Thai food.
 I just love the combination of spices, lime juice, and peanuts that are so prevalent in Thai cooking.
-After enjoying last week’s Thai Tofu Noodle Bowls, I found myself with a hankering for something with Thai curry paste.
+After enjoying my Thai Tofu Noodle Bowls recently, I found myself with a hankering for something with Thai curry paste.
 Red Curry Beans to the rescue!

 Red Curry Green Beans are traditionally served as a side dish.
 I don’t often make main and side dishes for dinner – I usually make one big pile of something like a stir-fry or pasta dish.
-So for this recipe, I’ve added non-traditional tofu.
+So I've made this recipe a main by adding in tofu, which is not traditional to the original dish.
 I wanted to make the dish heartier than a side would be, and I also wanted to give it a little boost of protein.

 This dish comes together super quickly, so it’s handy to have all of your ingredients prepped before you start cooking.